goplus/gop/testdata/helloc2go/README.md

 C.fprintf C.stderr, C"Hi, %7.1f\n", 3.14
 ```

-In this example we call two C standard functions `printf` and `fprintf`, pass a C variable `stderr` and two C string in the form of `C"xxx"`.
+In this example we call two C standard functions `printf` and `fprintf`, pass a C variable `stderr` and two C strings in the form of `C"xxx"`.

 The output of this example is as follows: